denza/profitbricks-sdk-net/README.md

                 // CreateDataCenterRequest.
                 // The only required field is DataCenterName.
-                // If location parameter is left empty data center will be created in the default region of the customer var datacenter = new Datacenter
+                // If location the argument is left empty data center will be created in the default region of the customer var datacenter = new Datacenter
                 {
                     Properties = new DatacenterProperties